 Contracts are often stored in multiple locations—drives, filing cabinets, CRMs, contract management software, and local disks.
 A decentralized approach to contract storage makes it difficult to retrieve contracts when required.
 Legal teams have to skim through multiple locations to find the needed contract.

-By implementing centralized document storage for contracts, businesses can speed up contract retrieval.
+By implementing a centralized contract repository, businesses can speed up contract retrieval.
 A central storage medium acts as a single source of truth, enabling teams like legal, sales, operations, finance, and HR common access to fetch all contracts.
 If you’re wondering how to organize contracts in a way that ensures fast retrieval and minimal chaos, a structured repository acts as the ideal solution.

 2. Better risk management